-We recall from Section 8.1 \cite{fooobook} how each stable conjugacy class of relative spin structure determines an orientation on the moduli space of holomorphic discs.
-Once we know orientability of $\widetilde{\CM}^{\rm reg}(J;\beta)$, it suffices to give an orientation on the determinant of tangent space at a point $w \in \widetilde{\CM}^{\rm reg}(J;\beta)$ for each stable conjugacy class of relative spin structure.
+We recall from Section 8.1 \cite{fooobook2} how each stable conjugacy class of relative spin structures determines an orientation on the moduli space of holomorphic discs.
+Once we know the orientability of $\widetilde{\CM}^{\rm reg}(J;\beta)$, it suffices to give an orientation on the determinant of the tangent space at a point $w \in \widetilde{\CM}^{\rm reg}(J;\beta)$ for each stable conjugacy class of relative spin structures.
 We consider the linearized operator of the pseudo-holomorphic curve equation

 Here $\ell = w\vert_{\partial D^2}$ and $p>2$.
 Since it has the same symbol as the Dolbeault operator

 we may consider the determinant of the index of this Dolbeault operator $\overline{\partial}_{(w^*TM,\ell^*TL)}$ instead.
 We can deform $w:(D^2, \partial D^2) \to (M,L)$ to $w_0:(D^2, \partial D^2) \to (M_{[2]},L_{[1]})$ by the simplicial approximation theorem.
 We put $\ell_0 = w_0 \vert_{\partial D^2}$.